Free KDP Cover Size Calculator

 Trim Size

-Common KDP Trim Sizes
+Popular KDP Trim Sizes

 These sizes are common starting points for KDP print books.
 The best choice depends on your genre, reading experience, and production goals.